nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-11.md

    - Hoe
    - Watering Can
    - If you did not ship any fish yesterday, enough fish to purchase half the Kale Seeds
+   - Consider taking Museum items to the Museum.
 2. Water the Bean Starter and Mixed Seed crops.
 3. Harvest the first Kale crop.
    - You should reach Farming level 2.